flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 ### Labelled Dataflow Variant

 As nice as all of the above is, graphs without labels are mostly useless--in practice, nodes and edges represent some other system and the properties of that system (or at least a way to map the result of graph algorithms back to the underlying system) are necessary.
-Thus, FlexFlow's graph library provides the ability to add labels to `DataFlowGraph`, through the `LabelleledDataFlowGraph` and `OpenLabelleledDataFlowGraph`, which allow users to label both nodes and edges.
+Thus, FlexFlow's graph library provides the ability to add labels to `DataflowGraph`, through the `LabelleledDataflowGraph` and `OpenLabelleledDataflowGraph`, which allow users to label different components of the graph.
+- `LabelledDataflowGraph` allows for labelling of `Node`s and `DataflowOutput`s.
+- `OpenLabelledDataflowGraph` allows for labelling of `Node`s and `OpenDataflowValue`s, which is a variant describing both `DataflowOutput`s and `DataflowGraphInput`s, which represent the open inputs to the graph (i.e. the inputs for which their corresponding output is not present in the graph).

 While the interfaces of these graphs differ slightly from the core graph variants, they still have the corresponding `add_node`/`add_edge` methods, and `query_nodes`/`query_edges` methods.
 Note that all of the labelled graph types require that each element of the labelled types have a label, which is enforced via the interfaces they provide.
 Partial labelling can be implement via wrapping the label type in `optional`.